 You can find practical information and useful resources for carers on the Carer Gateway website.
 You can also learn more about carers' support and services in your state or territory through Carers Australia.

 If you care for someone who appears to have a mental health problem, they may not have sought medical advice or they may be struggling to get a specific diagnosis.
 Do not diagnose mental health problems yourself.
-A mental health diagnosis will usually be made by a psychiatrist with input from other healthcare professionals.
+A mental health diagnosis will usually be made by a GP, a psychologist or a psychiatrist.

 Getting a definite diagnosis of a mental health disorder can be difficult because there are no definitive physical tests.
-A diagnosis will usually be made by collecting lists of symptoms and a medical history.
+A diagnosis will usually be made by discussing symptoms and taking a medical history.
 As a carer, you may also be asked to describe your experience of their illness.

 The local doctor is an important contact for you.
-They can create a mental health care plan for the person and this will be a vital early step in your caring regime.
+They can create a mental health care plan for the person and this will be a vital early step.

-If the person you care for doesn't agree with their initial diagnosis, they can get a second opinion.
+If the person you care for doesn't agree with their initial diagnosis or the treatment plan, they can get a second opinion.

-To avoid this problem, try to get the consent of the person you care for to discuss their care needs as early as possible after their diagnosis.
-This consent should be made clear on any care plans or documentation relating to their care, and any changes to this consent should be clearly noted.
+If this is an issue for you, ask for the consent of the person you care for to discuss their care needs with their treating health professionals.
+If the person does not wish to happen, this is their right — they are entitled to confidentiality.
+If given, this consent should be made clear on any care plans or documentation relating to their care, and any changes to this consent should be clearly noted.